Finding a Top Financial Advisor Firm in Portsmouth, New Hampshire

 The practice primarily offers asset management services.
 The firm can also advise clients on retirement planning, estate planning, educational funding, insurance issues, debt management and tax planning.

 Basing portfolios on client objectives, risk profile and other factors, Harbor uses fundamental and technical analyses to implement asset allocation.
 It may utilize long-term purchases (securities held at least one year) and short-term purchases (securities held more than 30 days but less than one year).
 Clients with philosophical or ideological objections to particular companies or industries may impose restrictions on what goes into their portfolios.

-Last but not least, Secure Planning, LLC manages more than $144 million in assets.
-Unlike the other firms on this list, Secure Planning primarily advises clients on the asset allocation programs offered by other companies, namely SEI Investment Management Corporation, SEI Investments Distribution Company and SEI Trust Company; Trust Company of America; and TD Ameritrade Institutional Services.
+Secure Planning primarily advises clients on the asset allocation programs offered by other companies, namely SEI Investment Management Corporation, SEI Investments Distribution Company and SEI Trust Company and TD Ameritrade Institutional Services.

-The team at Secure Planning includes two certified financial planners (CFPs) and one certified life underwriter (CLU).
-(Advisors may have multiple accreditations.)
+The team holds multiple accreditations, including two certified financial planners (CFPs) and one certified life underwriter (CLU).
 As the CLU designation suggests, there are insurance agents as well as broker-dealer representatives in the office.
 These professionals are fee-based, which means they receive commissions as compensation.
 However, the firm is required to act in clients' best interests due to its fiduciary duty.

 The firm serves mostly individuals who are not high net worth.
-It also offers services to trusts, estates, charitable organizations, pension and profit-sharing plans and corporations.
-According to SEC data, all of its portfolio management accounts are on a discretionary basis, but it will accept non-discretionary accounts.
-It does not specify an investment minimum.
+It also offers services to trusts, estates, charitable organizations and high-net-worth indnviduals.
+The firm does not specify an investment minimum.

 Secure Planning Background